okp4/kafka-processor-cosmos-block/README.md

 Implementation mainly relies on [Kafka Streams API](https://kafka.apache.org/documentation/streams), library to create event-stream applications with the following features:
-- no external dependency other than Kafka itself
+- no external dependency other than Kafka itself,
-- simple and light library
+- simple and light library,
-- fault-tolerant and scalable
+- fault-tolerant and scalable.

 Moreover, this implementation:
-- uses [Kotkin](https://kotlinlang.org/) as primary coding language.
+- uses [Kotkin](https://kotlinlang.org/) as primary coding language,
 - is as much as possible, lean, i.e. tries to minimize the dependencies to 3rd party libraries and the resulting package footprint.

 ## Build